dportik/dadi_pipeline/Two_Populations/README.md

 If you decide to use these scripts or modify the code for your purposes, please cite:

 *Portik, D.M., Leaché, A.D., Rivera, D., Blackburn, D.C., Rödel, M.-O., Barej, M.F.,
 Hirschfeld, M., Burger, M., and M.K.
 Fujita.
-Evaluating mechanisms of diversification in a Guineo-Congolian forest frog using demographic model selection.
+2017.
+Evaluating mechanisms of diversification in a Guineo-Congolian tropical forest frog using demographic model selection.
-In Review, Molecular Ecology.*
+In press, Molecular Ecology.*